El Malpais National Conservation Area | New Mexico

 Hole-in-the-Wall

-Driving Directions: Drive south on NM 117 until you reach CR 42, also known as Chain of Craters Backcountry Byway.
-Turn on this road and proceed northwest for approximately 2.1 miles until you reach a fork in the road, take a right, and proceed north for approximately 5 miles to the trailhead.
-Please keep an eye on the weather.
-CR 42 is a dirt road and is impassable when wet.
+Drive south on NM 117 until you reach CR 42, also known as Chain of Craters Backcountry Byway.
+Turn onto CR 42 and proceed northwest for approximately 2.1 miles to a fork in the road.
+Take a right and continue north for approximately 5 miles to the trailhead.

 Fees